lennartdeknikker/storybook-addon-jira/README.md

     </details>

 3. Within storybook you then need to run some middleware to set up the api.
 To do this, add a `middleware.js` file in your `.storybook` folder.
-This file then needs to contain the following code:
+To use basic authentication this file then needs to contain the following code:

     ```js
     const fetch = require("node-fetch");